ttltrk/TTT/BLK/BLK/BLK.md

   8899WE00SER0E
 ```

+hash = block number + nonce + data + previous hash
+!!! with the nonce we can manipulate the hash - we need the smallest hash !!!

 a hash is a number

 miners trying to hit the smallest nonce (from the all possible hashes) below the target 0000